estebanmunchjones2019/academind-next.js-article/Next article.md

 There are a few things you can try on your own:

-- Upload featured images for `Events` and `Posts`.
+- Upload a `Featured Image` for `Events` and `Posts`.
 (Hint: when creating or editing them, look on your right).
-- Add and `Excerpt` for `Events`, manually with `CPT UI` functionality.
+- Add an `Excerpt` for `Events`, manually with `CPT UI` functionality.
-- Change the output of the date field for `Events` to match your needs, manually with `Custom Fields` functionality.
+- Change the output of the `date` field for `Events` to match your date format needs, manually with `Custom Fields` functionality.

-If you can't find your way around, Google it and you will find your solution.
+If you can't find your way around, Google it and you will find your solution, or give a shout on the Academind Discord Group: https://discord.com/invite/gxvEWGU